Slisandro/FreeCodeCamp-TributePage/README.md

-# Free Code Camp - Tribute Page
+# FreeCodeCamp - Tribute Page
 This project was made with pure HTML and CSS